 What is Healthy?

 The desired conditions for Redwood Creek coho salmon populations are described in numerical targets for each life stage, as well as the critical habitat conditions that support those life stages.
-The National Marine Fisheries Service (NMFS) recovery plan for this species (2012) lists specific goals for the number of adult spawners and redds (nests), juveniles, and smolts (young fish migrating out to sea), and the amount of woody debris in the stream.
+The National Marine Fisheries Service (NMFS) recovery plan for this species (2012) lists specific goals for the number of adult spawners and redds (nests), juveniles, and smolts (young fish migrating out to sea).

 What Are the Biggest Threats?